-Defined contribution pension arrangements take a variety of forms, from highly tailored individual plans, such as self-invested personal pensions (SIPPs), to large multi-employer arrangements, such as the government-established National Employment Savings Trust (NEST).
+Defined contribution pension arrangements take a variety of forms, from highly tailored individual plans, such as selfinvested personal pensions (SIPPs), to large multi-employer arrangements, such as the government-established National Employment Savings Trust (NEST).

 The growth of defined contribution schemes has been given a boost by auto-enrolment of employees for workplace pensions, as the graph below demonstrates.
 Auto-enrolment was phased in from October 2012 and is now fully in force.
 The first round of contribution increases took effect from 6 April 2018 and further significant increases to employer and employee contributions took the total to 8% from April 2019.
-A private member's bill that passed into law last year with government support provides for the possibility of further increases in contributions and expanded eligibility.
-However, the changes the Act enables are unlikely to be introduced for several years and will then probably be implemented on a phased basis.
+A further increase in contributions is now being considered by the government, but is unlikely to occur for several years.

-If you have been auto-enrolled into a pension in the past 11 years, the chances are you became a member of a defined contribution arrangement.
+If you have been auto-enrolled into a pension in the past ten years, the chances are you became a member of a defined contribution arrangement.
 The importance the government attaches to auto-enrolment can be seen by the fact that it included ongoing payments of employer contributions in the benefits given to furloughed workers under the Coronavirus Job Retention Scheme during the pandemic.